 Assessment: It is recommended that this Unit be assessed using two different methods of assessment.

-The first method of assessment chould be an open-book response to structured questions for each outc omes.
-This can be used for Outcomes 1, 2 and 3 as 3 assessment tasks individually.
-The candidate wou Id be required to answer questions set in accordance with the sample in the Evidence Requirements for each of the three Outcomes.
-The questions can be based on a case study of an organisation and the s ame case study can be used for each Outcome.
+The first method of assessment could be a open-book response to structured questions.
+This can be used for Outcomes 1, 2 and 3.
+The candidate would be required to answer questions set in accordance with the sample in the Evidence Requirements for each of the three Outcomes.
+The questions can be based on a case study of an organisation and the same case study can be used for each Outcome.
+The second method of assessment could be an open-book report covering Outcome 4.
+It can also be based on a case study which, for this Outcome, would require a solution to a structural problem of a work/organisation.
+The case study could be of the same organisation as for Outcomes 1-3.
+The candidate will be required to analyse the given problem and prepare and present her/his solutions to the problem.
+If desired this could be presented in a way which would give candidates an opportunity to practise using a report format.